rpkish/puppet-module-remi/README.md

 # About
 This module basically just mimics the remi-release rpm.

-The following Repos will be setup and enabled by default:
+The following repo will be setup and enabled by default:

   * remi